eventhorizontelescope/eht-grafana/README.md

 document how to add an upper right hand link "explainer" go to dashboard settings (the gear icon in the upper right) -> links -> + New Link

-alerting
-  currently none
-  sqlite3 plugin says that it supports alerting there are no examples in examples.md